TradeTrust/tradetrust-website/cms/faq/what-is-the-cost-of-using-crypto-for-ebl-transactions-in-tradetrust.md

 Do note that the cost estimated above involves the whole chain of endorsements (NFT transactions) for a Transferable document like eBL.
 This cost is expected to be shared across multiple transaction parties in the eBL value chain.

-Information on cost for can be found [here](< https://www.openattestation.com/docs/docs-section/appendix/contract-costs>).
+Information on cost for contracts can be found at <https://www.openattestation.com/docs/docs-section/appendix/contract-costs>[here](< https://www.openattestation.com/docs/docs-section/appendix/contract-costs>).

 For cost comparison between Ethereum and polygon, please refer [here](https://www.openattestation.com/docs/docs-section/appendix/savings-comparisons).